JorPoon/Sprint-Challenge-RDBMS/README.md

 Tables need a primary key in order to have a connection to define each row.
 In allows the data to be unique and specific.

 1. What is the name given to a table column that references the primary key on another table.

+If you have fried chicken recipe and you want the recipe to connec to fried chicken on the dish table.
+In the fried chicken recipe, You will need a dish_Id (not the primary key of the recipe table) to reference the primary key of the dish table.

 1. What do we need in order to have a _many to many_ relationship between two tables.

 ## Project Set Up